aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 ## Step 8: Perform Move package governance

-In this section the multisig vanity account will publish a simple package, upgrade it, then invoke a [Move governance](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/upgrade_and_govern) script.
+In this section, the multisig vanity account will publish a simple package, upgrade it, then invoke a [Move governance](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/upgrade_and_govern) script.

 Here, [semantic versioning](https://semver.org/) is used to distinguish between versions `v1.0.0` and `v1.1.0` of the `UpgradeAndGovern` example package from the `move-examples` folder.

 ### Step 8.1: Review v1.0.0

-Version 1.0.0 of the `UpgradeAndGovern` package contains a simple manifest and a single Move source file:
+Version 1.0.0 of the `UpgradeAndGovern` package contains a simple `.toml` manifest and a single Move source file:

 ```toml title="Move.toml"
 :!: static/move-examples/upgrade_and_govern/v1_0_0/Move.toml manifest